 - Ponds, Streams, Springs

 - Downspouts and Gutters

 4. Combine maps.

-Above is an example with the aerial map.
-You can simply print an aerial photograph and draw these elements over top by using tracing paper to make a first draft base map.
+Here is an example with the aerial map - you can simply print an aerial photograph and DRAW these elements over top by using tracing paper to make a base map.